 Businesses and individuals must rely heavily on professional advice to move projects forward.
 From building an extension on your family home to a multi-million pound M&A transaction, our clients invest in and trust the advice they receive from Architects, Solicitors, Financial Advisors, Accountants, Engineers, and Surveyors to name but a few.
 If negligent advice is given, the financial consequences can be catastrophic.
 Our highly experienced Professional Negligence Solicitors in Coventry and Warwickshire can provide the advice and representation you need to bring a claim and receive appropriate compensation for the damage you have suffered.

-We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective civil litigation advice and representation.
-Our many years of experience means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel , forensic accountants, industry experts, insolvency professionals, and surveyors who will, when needed, bring additional support to our Civil Litigation Department.
+We are a diverse, multi-lingual Coventry based solicitors firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective civil litigation advice and representation.
+Our solicitors have many years of experience which means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel , forensic accountants, industry experts, insolvency professionals, and surveyors who will, when needed, bring additional support to our Civil Litigation Department.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses.

 Below are some common questions we get asked about professional negligence claims.